-- In 2018, one third (33%) of those who commuted by public transport, walking or cycling experienced transport difficulties in England.
+- In 2020, one third (34%) of people who commuted by public transport, walking or cycling experienced transport difficulties in England.

-This chart looks at the main transport difficulties experienced by employed people (aged 17–59 years) commuting to work by public transport (such as train, bus or tram) or active modes of transport (cycling or walking), split by region and age.
+This chart looks at the main transport difficulties experienced by employed people (aged 17–59 years) commuting to work by public transport (such as train, bus or tram) or active modes of transport (cycling or walking).

-In 2018, around 33% of workers (aged 17–59 years) experienced at least one difficulty with their commute by public or active transport.
-Of these workers, around 19% said that poor reliability was their main difficulty, while 2.3% complained about availability and 2.1% said that services are too expensive.
+In 2020, around 34% of workers (aged 17–59 years) experienced at least one difficulty with their commute by public or active transport.
+Around 14.5% said that poor quality was their main difficulty, while 1.8% complained about availability and 2.8% said that services are too expensive.

 A focus on improving the quality of public and active transport is needed to address difficulties experienced by commuters using these modes of transport.

-- The questions asked respondents to state if they usually experience any difficulties with travelling to or from work by underground, light rail, tram, train, bus, taxi, bicycle, or foot, and to state which problem creates the most difficulties.
+- In the National Travel Survey (NTS) respondents were asked to state if they usually experience any difficulties with travelling to or from work by underground, light rail, tram, train, bus, taxi, bicycle, or foot, and to state which problem creates the most difficulties.

 - The ‘availability’ category included ‘journey not possible by public transport’, ‘lack of cycling lanes’ and ‘poor connections’.